--- As a bookseller, I have been a speaker and panelist at both regional and national conventions.
-My articles on best practices and related topics have been published in American Bookseller, Publisher's Weekly and other industry newsletters.
-(Some of my articles have also been adapted for coursework by the American Booksellers Association and as promotional materials by the National Poetry Foundation.)
-As a recognized authority, I have been quoted or featured in numerous publication including the Wall Street Journal, and on MSNBC, etc....
+On a number of occasions, I was also a speaker and panelist at both regional and national conventions.
+My articles profiling the movers and shakers in the industry, as well as on best practices and related topics, have been published in various trade journals and industry newsletters; some of my articles had also been adapted for coursework by the American Booksellers Association, and as promotional material by the National Poetry Foundation.

 Robbins, Cynthia.
 "Little booksellers big with readers."
 San Francisco Examiner, 1996.

 Garchik, Leah.
 "Personals -- Assessing the Haight."
 San Francisco Chronicle, 1997.

 Mantell, Suzanne.
 "In the Shadow of the Giants."
 UTNE Reader, 1997.

 Orrick, Phyllis.
 "Unspun."
 SF Weekly, 1997.

 anonymous.
 "Internet Filter Program Blocks The Booksmith."
 Bookselling This Week, 1997.